solidfire/solidfire-cli/README.md

 Description:

 ListVirtualNetworks is used to get a list of all the configured virtual networks for the cluster.
-This method can be used to verify the virtual network settings in the cluster.This method does not require any parameters to be passed.
+This method can be used to verify the virtual network settings in the cluster.
+This method does not require any parameters to be passed.
 But, one or more VirtualNetworkIDs or VirtualNetworkTags can be passed in order to filter the results.

 Options: